Immigration, Visas and Citizenship

 For more information on how to protect yourself against Migration Fraud including email and internet scams please read Migration related scams and Protect yourself from migration fraud

-If you unsure of what type of visa to apply for, please use our Find a Visa to help guiding you on the Australian visa that most likely to meet your specific circumstances.
+If you are unsure of what type of visa to apply for, please use our Visa Finder for information about potential visa options.

 For all general enquires within Australia please contact the department on 131 881.

-Please note that we are unable to provide any updates on the progress of your application if it is within Visa Processing Time Service Standards.
+Please note that we are unable to provide any updates on the progress of your application if it is within average global processing times.

 Australian Embassy Bangkok